jhildenbiddle/gulp-boilerplate/README.md

     build: {
         // File containing configuration data for each subtask below
         config: require('./gulp/task-build'),
-        // The watch prop determines if a watch task should be automatically
+        // The watch property determines if the auto-generated watch task should be
-        // added to order sequence.
-The watch task will still be generated, but in
+        // added to the order sequence.
+The watch task will generated regardless if
+        // watch paths are specified in the config file, but setting this property
-        // this case it will not run as part of the build task. watch : false,
+        // to false will prevent the watch task from running as part of the "build" task. watch : false,
-        // Order determines the subtask run sequence.
-Arrays of subtasks are run
+        // The order array determines the subtask run sequence.
+Arrays of subtasks
-        // in parallel.
+        // are run in parallel.
 Subtasks not in arrays will be run sequentially. order : [
-            // These tasks are in an array so they will run in parallel.
+            // This array of subtasks will run in parallel.
             [
                 'html-handlebars',
                 'images',